David B. Phillips, MD, Ph.D., the inventor of the ReBuilder® Treatment System for Neuropathy.

 I discovered what is called the Schumann Resonant frequency (7.83 times per second) which would cause the brain to release its own pain relieving and mood enhancing chemicals with no side effects.
 I used a warm water foot bath to deliver the impulses because warm water would open up the small blood vessels in the skin of his feet (vasodilation).
 I overlaid upon the TENS impulses the EMS muscle stimulating impulses to strengthen his legs.
 I made the device with a single large knob for simplicity of use, and an automatic shut off for a 30-minute treatment.
 I powered it with a plain 9-volt battery available at any grocery or convenience store, and I made it small and compact.

-By the way, now that I am 72 years old, I developed some neuropathy symptoms myself, but I am completely symptom free by using the ReBuilder once or twice a month.
+By the way, now that I am 72 years old, I developed some nerve pain symptoms myself, but I am completely symptom free by using the ReBuilder once or twice a month.

 Note from ReBuilder Medical’s Founder